-Best trail mountain bikes 2024 – we test 11 excellent ride anywhere MTBs
+Best trail mountain bikes 2024 – the top-rated trail MTBs you can buy right now

 The best trail mountain bikes are designed to be all-around MTBs that can take on any trail, all day long.
 As trail mountain biking fills the middle ground between enduro and XC, it's the most popular riding style and virtually every brand has at least one trail bike in its range.

 Trail bikes are designed to combine uphill and downhill performance.
-For this reason, they often have a relatively efficient pedaling platform, yet the best trail bikes will shine on the downhills too.
+For this reason, they often have a relatively efficient pedaling platform with confidence-inspiring frame geometry for the downhills too.
 Usually sitting somewhere between 130 and 150mm of front and rear travel, these machines can tackle everything from trail center loops to gnarly off-piste steeps.

-If you're unsure if trail MTBs are you right for you, our guides to the best mountain bikes and best mountain bike brands which should help you make your decision.
-And if you're looking to upgrade an existing bike, you may want to have a look at our top trail tire guide and our our article on the best dropper posts.
+If you're still unsure if trail MTBs are right for you, our guides to the best mountain bikes and best mountain bike brands will help you make your decision.
+If you're looking to upgrade an existing bike, you may want to have a look at our trail tire guide and our article on the best dropper posts.
 We've also got a buying advice section on what to look for in a trail bike at the bottom of this article.

 Specifications